Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: Stellar properties

 \subsection{\emph{Gaia} derived properties}

 We aim to analyse the \bceph{} stars in our sample in a homogeneous way and hence chose to use stellar parameters from \emph{Gaia} DR3.
 Of particular interest are the effective temperature ($T_\mathrm{eff}$) and the luminosity ($\log L/L_\sun$). \cite{Shi2023} show that the \emph{Gaia} $T_\mathrm{eff}$ derived by the Extended Stellar Parametrizer for Hot Stars \citep[ESP-HS, ][]{Fouesneau2023} is reliable for pulsating hot main sequence stars.
 We follow their example and use these values as the basis for our analysis.

-In addition to the effective temperatures, we extracted positions, parallaxes, and $G$ band fluxes for every target.
+Further, we extracted positions, parallaxes, and $G$ band magnitudes for every target.
 Where available, we also added stellar parameters from ESP-HS and the General Stellar Parametrizer from Photometry (GSPPHOT).
-Unfortunately, the \emph{Gaia} ESP-HS parameters are not available for all stars in our sample but only for 190 of the \nGaia{} stars.
+Unfortunately, the \emph{Gaia} ESP-HS parameters are only available for 190 of the \nGaia{} stars.
 Hence, we are not able to place all the observed stars in the Hertzsprung-Russell diagrams (HRD).
+Further, this limits the sample of stars that we can model asteroseismically.

+From the \emph{Gaia} data, we find the majority of our sample stars to be in the magnitude range $G=8.5-13.5$\,mag (c.f.
+Table~\ref{tab:obs}).
+Nine stars, including the well studied stars BW Vul and 12\,Lac, are brighter than $G=8.5$\,mag while no star is fainter than $G=13.6$\,mag.
 To derive the stellar luminosity, we require a bolometric correction.
 The \emph{Gaia} bolometric correction \citep{Creevey2023b} is only valid up to 10\,000\,K and \bceph{} stars are hotter with $15\,000\,K \le T_\mathrm{eff}\le 25\,000\,K$. \cite{Pedersen2020} derived bolometric correction functions for massive stars including the range of \bceph{} stars.
 We used these and calculated the luminosities $\log L/L_\sun$ based on the \emph{Gaia} DR3 absolute magnitudes taking into account the reddening based on the ESP-HS estimate and the distance as determined by the GSPPHOT pipeline for OB stars, the general GSPPHOT values, or the inverse of the parallax depending on the availability.

 The uncertainties of the parameters in the astrophysical parameters table are often underestimated \citep{Fouesneau2023}.
 In particular the effective temperature has an uncertainty much larger than the typically given 500\,K ($\sim2$\,\%).
 For the purpose of this work, we assumed a conservative uncertainty of 10\,\% ($\Delta \log T_\mathrm{eff}= 0.043$\,dex) for all stars in the sample, which is a reasonable estimate given the comparison in Fig.~15 of \cite{Fouesneau2023}.
 The uncertainty of the luminosity is strongly dependent on the effective temperature through its use in the bolometric correction.